shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

 };
 ```

-> We have added a dispatch to fetch data.
+We have added a dispatch to fetch data.
 We will create that action creator later.
 When we dispatch this action creator it will call our contract and buy the NFT specified.
-> Note that the user address is already sent when we call .send() on the entry point
+Note that the user address is already sent when we call `.send()` on the entry point

 ## Getting the contract data
 Here we have two options either we can read the contract storage directly using taquito or we can use an indexer API to get the data.
 We will be using tzkt API to get the storage.
 There are a couple of reasons to do so.
 Getting the storage from the contract using taquito is slow and we will be getting the data multiple times in our app.

-> Check out the API specification at https://api.granadanet.tzkt.io/
+Check out the API specification at https://api.granadanet.tzkt.io/

-First, We will install Axios to make the API calls.
+We will need to install Axios to make the API calls.
 Go to the terminal and run `npm install axios`

 Also, we will need two utility functions to convert bytes into strings back.
 As you might remember we converted string to bytes when minting.